rudylattae/obsidian-imba-plugin-starter/README.md

 This is an alpha-level experiment with warts, please proceed with caution.

 - [ ] Type sense is not available for the `Obsidian API` in `.imba` files
+- [ ] Linting is showing errors that do not make sense
 - [ ] Generated source maps are useless as they do not tie back to the Imba source
 - [ ] When used with the "Hot Reload" plugin, Imba component re-mounts result in an error message.
     - Workaround: Reload plugin / Refresh obsidian, i.e. `Reload app without saving` command.